rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

-# How to Build and Run the Compiler
+# How to build and run the compiler

 The compiler is built using a tool called `x.py`.
 You will need to have Python installed to run it.